Instagram Marketing: The Sky’s the Limit

 First, we need to share interesting content that resonates with our audience.

-Bahamas Ministry of Tourism is a Meltwater client with a savvy Instagram marketing strategy.
-They used a stunning image of dolphins to demonstrate why they were named the #1 destination to encounter big animals while scuba diving.
-Rather than taking a picture of their award, but instead they got creative and snapped one of the dolphins celebrating.
+Bahamas Ministry of Tourism is a Meltwater client that uses Instagram marketing wisely.
+They uploaded a stunning image of dolphins to showcase how they were named the #1 destination to encounter big animals while scuba diving.
+They could have simply taken a picture of their award, but instead they got creative and snapped one of the dolphins celebrating.

-Whilst it’s great to showcase company successes, Social Media Today suggests marketers apply the 20/80 rule.
-20% of posts should promote our products directly; the remaining 80% should promote our brand lifestyle.
-Schedule a healthy mix of posts that relate back to our product, but rather what’s of interest to our audience, especially ones that will inspire them.
-Whilst the channel is primarily photo based, text based images such as memes and quotes are a great way to bring a brand voice to life.
+Whilst it’s great to showcase our company successes, Social Media Today suggests marketers apply the 20/80 rule: 20% of posts should promote our products directly; the remaining 80% should promote our brand lifestyle.
+This means posts don’t have to directly relate back to our product, but rather what’s of interest to our audience, especially ones that will inspire them.
+Whilst the channel is primarily photo based, text based images such as memes and quotes are a great way to bring our brand voice to life.
 Take a look at Fit Tea’s Insta account, the herbal tea company has many famous affiliates helping to promote its message, including the Kardashian clan.
-Even Ryan Gosling is also on hand to lend some encouragement!
+And now Ryan Gosling is also on hand to lend some encouragement, apparently!

-Instagram marketing can strengthen brand identity by offering a behind-the-scenes peek into the culture and lifestyle that surround our brand.
-Showcasing employees is an easy way to add a personal edge to Instagram marketing and maybe help with recruiting while we’re at it.
+Instagram marketing can also help strengthen brand identity by offering a behind-the-scenes peek into the culture and lifestyle that surround our brand.
+Showcasing employees is an easy way to add a personal edge to our Instagram marketing and maybe help with recruiting while we’re at it.
 Take a look at Meltwater’s Instagram account.
-We love sharing pics from special events along with office snapshots of #MeltwaterLife.
+We love sharing pics from special events along with office snapshots of #meltwaterlife.

 Step 2: Wise Words

-Use captions wisely.
-If Instagram is all about a company’s identity, then the caption adds context to the visual.
-Don’t state the obvious; share the story behind the picture.
-Remember that people only read the caption once the image has their attention.
+Second, use captions wisely.
+If Instagram is all about a company’s visual identity, then the caption adds context to the visual.
+Don’t state the obvious, but share a story.
+Remember that people tend to read a caption once the image has their attention.

-Hashtags are essential as they make your post discoverable, as does location tagging!
+Also, don’t forget to include hashtags as they make for the perfect discover mechanism, as does location tagging!
 While Instagram allows for up to 30 tags, common consensus recommends 1-5 tags per post so we don’t #spam.
-If you must add more, write them in the comments so they are searchable but stay hidden after more people start commenting.
+If we want to include more, add them in the comments so they are searchable but will be hidden after more people start commenting.
 Before we start strategising on what links to include in our caption, we’ll want to know that Instagram does not allow them.
 The only place we can include a link (just one) is in our profile.
 We suggest using this space to link back to a company website.

 Step 3: Be Exclusive